usnistgov/steppyngstounes/README.rst

 equations, applying them to other stepping problems, even `solving partial differential equations`_, can be rather opaque.

-The steppyngstounes package is designed to retain the simplicty of the original control loop, while allowing great flexibility in how steps are taken and automating all of the aspects of increasing and decreasing the step size.
+The steppyngstounes package is designed to retain the simplicity of the original control loop, while allowing great flexibility in how steps are taken and automating all of the aspects of increasing and decreasing the step size.